achronos0/diffmap/README.md

 ### Why

-Other JS libraries for generating image differences that I could find are ancient, browser-only, and/or not very supported.
+Other JS libraries for generating image differences that I could find are ancient, browser-only, and/or difficult to configure.

-Goals:
+Project goals for `diffmap`:

 * Universal: runs anywhere, browser or server
-* Stgandalone: no dependencies, no assumptions; does not require `<canvas>`, does not assume any specific image handling library
+* Standalone: no dependencies, no assumptions; does not require `<canvas>`, does not assume any specific image handling library
 * Configurable: everything can be changed to suit your use case
 * Readable: everything can be reasonably understood by reading the source
 * Reusable: everything is structured to allow it to be extended, or decomposed and repurposed

-### Prior art
+### Prior art: pixelmatch

-Inspired by [`pixelmatch`](https://www.npmjs.com/package/pixelmatch), and fulfils the same purpose, but with added goals of clarity and reusability.
-Pixelmatch is great but (as of 2023) may be unsupported, is not well documented in its implementation, and can't really be reused without just rewriting it.
+`diffmap` is inspired by [`pixelmatch`](https://www.npmjs.com/package/pixelmatch), and fulfils the same purpose, but with added goals of clarity and reusability. `pixelmatch` is great but is designed to do its job in one way only.
+It can't easily be configured or decomposed and modified -- it can't really be reused without just rewriting it.
 Which is what `diffmap` does.

+If what `pixelmatch` does it right for you -- use it!
+If you need more flexibility, that's what `diffmap` is for.

 ## Usage